leximch/al-folio/_pages/about.md

 - React -->
 For a full PDF copy of my CV, see [here](/assets/pdf/cv.pdf).

 I am also a hobby photographer.
-Find my photos on [Instagram](https://instagram.com/alxndramc).
+Find me on [Instagram](https://instagram.com/alxndramc).